devongarde/ssc/README.txt

 - XHTML 1.0/1.1/2.0/5.x
 - finds broken links (requires curl)
 - processes server side includes, mostly
-- analyses microdata & RDFa
+- analyses common microdata & RDFa ontologies
-- analyses RDFa standard context ontologies & others

 with opinions on:
 - standard english where dialect is required
 - perfectly legal but sloppy HTML
 - abhorrent rudeness such as autoplay on videos
-- dubious spelling

 It does NOT:
 - behave securely: its parser is holier than robin's cow